-We are pleased to share the 2016 Sentara Cancer Network Annual Report.
-It has truly been a remarkable year in clinical advances within oncology across the country.
-One year ago, the White House announced the national Cancer Moonshot program to accelerate progress against cancer.
-This shared vision of progress has reinvigorated the research community, identified new areas of scientific collaboration, and raised our ambitions regarding what may be possible beyond the progress we have already made in the treatment of cancer.
-The advances highlighted in this report attest to a key trend that is driving progress against cancer today in regards to Precision Therapy.
+We are pleased to share the 2017-2018 Sentara Cancer Network Annual Report.
+It has truly been an extraordinary year in clinical advances within oncology across the country.
+The advances highlighted in this report attest to a key trend that is driving progress against cancer today in regards to precision therapy.
 Cancer therapies are becoming increasingly precise, thereby enabling a more personalized approach to treatment selection.
 The research into cancer biology is propelling rapid development with many new novel treatments in the pipeline for approval by the FDA.

-As the only designated Integrated Cancer Program in Virginia, by the American College of Surgeons Commission on Cancer, we are in a position to provide expert care close to home.
+As the only Integrated Cancer Program in Virginia, as designated by the American College of Surgeons Commission on Cancer, we are in a position to provide expert care close to home.
 Through our multidisciplinary team approach, evidence-based protocols, cutting-edge technologies and advanced clinical trials, patients can rest assured that they are receiving quality care throughout our entire Sentara Cancer Network.
-This 2016-17 Annual Report summarizes many of our accomplishments including:
+This Annual Report summarizes many of our accomplishments, including:

 - Adding new diagnostic and treatment technologies to our arsenal of cancer-fighting tools as they become available